I think my child is struggling. What are signs my child might need help?

 - doesn’t want to leave the house

 If you are concerned about your child, a good first step is to get an assessment by your family doctor or pediatrician.
-Or visit your local Child and Youth Mental Health office during their walk-in intake clinics (for ages 18 and younger).
+You can also visit your local Child and Youth Mental Health office during their walk-in intake clinics (for ages 18 and younger).